groupdocs-conversion/GroupDocs.Conversion-Docs/java/showcases.md

 ## Online Demo

 Along with full-featured Java library we provide free Apps and free services for document conversion.
-In order to see a full potential of GroupDocs.Conversion, you are welcome to convert PDF to DOCX, JPG to XLSX, PPTX to PNG and more with **[Free Online Document Conversion App](https://products.groupdocs.app/conversion)**.
+To see a full potential of GroupDocs.Conversion, you are welcome to convert PDF to DOCX, JPG to XLSX, PPTX to PNG and more with **[Free Online Document Conversion App](https://products.groupdocs.app/conversion)**.